 Waywayseecappo First Nation

 The Waywayseecappo First Nation is a First Nations band government whose reserve is located twenty miles (32 km) east of Russell.
 Waywayseecappo First Nation is in Treaty 4 territory, located southwest of Riding Mountain National Park.
 Located in the Birdtail valley near PTH 45, various businesses are to be found.
 The reserve is the home base for the successful MJHL team Waywayseecappo Wolverines.

-Currently under construction is the new Flying Eagle connector trail which will connect the Rossburn Subdivision Trail with Riding Mountain National Park at Tilson Lake Entrance – following a path close to the Birdtail Creek.
+Recently added to our trail network is the Flying Eagle connector trail which connects the Rossburn Subdivision Trail with Riding Mountain National Park at Tilson Lake Entrance – following a path close to the Birdtail Creek.